-- Unsafes code coverage reports show exactly those parts of the source code that correspond to error traces. - Safes code coverage reports show all parts of the source code that the verification tool analyzed.
+- Unsafes code coverage reports show exactly those parts of the source code that correspond to error traces.
+You will get another code coverage after eliminating reasons of corresponding unsafes. - Safes code coverage reports show all parts of the source code that the verification tool analyzed.
 You should keep in mind that there may be different reasons like specified above that prevent the verification tool from reaching complete code coverage.
-Since Klever lacks correctness proofs (currently, verification tools do not provide useful correctness proofs), analysis of code coverage reports becomes the only tool for understanding whether safes are good or not. - Unknowns (Timeouts) code coverage shows those parts of the target program source code that the verification tool could investigate until it was terminated after exhausting computational resources.
-BTW, if there are no code coverage reports for timeouts, you may need to tune "soft CPU time" from tasks.json when creating a new job to give more time to produce them.
+Since Klever lacks correctness proofs (currently, verification tools do not provide useful correctness proofs), analysis of code coverage reports becomes the only approach for understanding whether safes are good or not. - Unknowns (Timeouts) code coverage shows those parts of the target program source code that the verification tool could investigate until it was terminated after exhausting the specified amount of CPU time.
+You can find out and change corresponding limits in file tasks.json (for instance, see Fig. 1.4).

 By default, Klever provides users with code coverage reports just for the target program source code.
 If one needs to inspect code coverage for various models it is necessary to start the decision of the job with a custom configuration where setting "Code coverage details" should be either "C source files including models" or "All source files".
-This can result in quite considerable overhead, so, this is not always switched on.
+This can result in quite considerable overhead, so it is not always switched on.